This page contains information on installing and running GSAS & EXPGUI on Macintosh OS X computers.

 InstallationBoth GSAS and EXPGUI require that X-windows (X11) be installed on your Mac.
-Since 10.3, X11 has been distributed as part of the operating system, but for 10.3 and 10.4 must be loaded manually.
+Since 10.3, this has been distributed as part of the operating system, but is not loaded as part of a default installation.
 The instructions below describe how X11 is installed.

 Before you can run the GSAS package (or, for that matter, a large number of other Unix-derived graphics applications), you need to load the X Windows system (X11) onto your computer.

-For 10.4, one can load the Mac OS X from the install disk.
+For 10.4, one can load the Mac OS X install disk.
 Note that this requires administrator access to the computer.
 The X11 installation procedure consist of the following steps: